ybbu/food.com_analysis_project/README.md

 To test whether the missingness in `'average_rating'` depends on `'minutes'`, I ran a permutation testing.
 Since the distributions of cooking time (`'minutes'`) when values in `'average_rating'` are missing and when values in `'average_rating'` are not missing have similiar means but different shapes, I used the Kolmogorov-Simrnov test statistic.

-The resulted p-value is 0.0, which is less 0.5 (significance level).
+The resulted p-value is 0.0, which is less than 0.5 (significance level).
 Therefore, I reject the null hypothesis, which suggests that the missingness in `'average_rating'` **does** depend on `'minutes'`.
 And based on the distribution of test statistic, the `'average_rating'` tends to be missing more when the cooking time is lower.
 One possible explanation could be that recipes that require less cooking time tend to be easier.
 People may not bother to rate an easy recipe they don't put much effort in.

 Below is a plot visualizing the permutation testing:
 <iframe src="assets/missing_p.html" width=800 height=600 frameBorder=0></iframe>